aibozo/codeur/README.md

 # Codeur - Multi-Agent Code Generation System

+#
+#This system is still in development. it should be merged with a working version soon.
+I had to fix some issues with patch generation and im implementing a react frontend to monitor agent health, interact with the task manager, etc. smoothing them out now.
+#

 A sophisticated multi-agent system for automated code generation, featuring request planning, code planning, implementation, and testing phases orchestrated through a message queue architecture.

 ## Overview